carpentries/instructor-training/_episodes/08-motivation.md

 > *[How Learning Works][amazon-hlw]* by Susan Ambrose, et al,
 > contains this list of evidence-based methods to motivate learners.
 >
-> In groups of two or three, pick three of these points and describe in one sentence
+> In groups of two or three, pick three of these points and briefly describe
 > in the Etherpad how can we apply these strategies in our workshops.
 >
 > * Strategies to Establish Value